-Overall, our model is successful in capturing the main features of our pooled data.
-Figure (11) contrasts the probability of buying conditional on (x, r) from the model that estimate from our data.
-To compare the degree of inertia implied by our model to the one we estimate from the data we simulate 1200 datasets using the estimated policy functions of the model $\mu(\cdot), \pi(\cdot)$ .
-For each of the 1200 datasets we estimate the increase in the odds ratio $\Delta \rho(x, c{-1})$ for all levels of wealth in the same way as shown in figure 7.
+To compare the degree of inertia implied by our model to the one we estimate from the data we simulate 1200 datasets using the estimated policy functions of the model $\hat{\mu}(\cdot)$ and $\hat{\pi}(\cdot)$.
+These simulations take the histories $\{r_t^i, y_t^i\}$ as given so that only wealth and actions differ from our real dataset.
+For each of the 1200 simulations we estimate the increase in the odds ratio $\Delta \rho(x, c{-1})$ for all levels of wealth in the same way as we did to construct Figure 7.
 This yields a sequence of distributions $(\Delta \hat{\rho} - \Delta \rho)(x, c{-1})$ indexed by x where $\Delta \hat{\rho}$ is the estimated increase in the odds shown in figure 7.
-Figure 12 shows the mean (dashed black line) along with the 95 percent confidence interval (dotted gray) of these distributions.
+Figure 10 shows the mean (dashed black line) along with the 95 percent confidence interval (dotted gray) of these distributions.
 Our model captures the degree of inertia in the data extremely well.
-For only one level of wealth is the increase in the odds predicted by the model different from the one implied by our data.
-And even then they are not different at a higher significance level.
-At x = 0 our model, on average, implies a much higher increase in the odds of buying than for other levels of x.
+We cannot reject the hypothesis that the degree of inertia implied by our model is different from that in our data.
+Only at x=0 is the increase in the odds predicted by the model qualitatively higher from the one implied by our data.
+The level of uncertainty around this estimate is also high, however, and thus not statistically significant.
+At x=0 our model, on average, implies a much higher increase in the odds of buying than for other levels of x.
 This is due to the credit constraint.
-As shown in figure 10(b), the probability of reconsidering at the credit constraint is actually relatively low because the estimated costs of buying when credit constrained $\hat{\kappa}$ are not very high.
-Though the average difference is high, it is still not statistically significant.
+As shown in Figure 11(b), the probability of reconsidering at the credit constraint is actually relatively low because the estimated costs of buying when credit constrained $\hat{\kappa}$ are not very high.
+Though the average difference is high, we cannot reject the null that they imply the same degree of inertia.

-Figure 12: Difference between estimated increase in odds and simulated increase in odds.
+Figure 10: Difference between estimated increase in odds and simulated increase in odds.
 Average difference in dashed black.
 95 percent confidence intervals in dotted gray.
 Wealth scale in millions.